iogeek/Gardening4Engineers/_mydocs/diySquareFootIrrigation.md

 - 2 Male Slip Adapter 1/2" x 1/2" ![pvc adapter]({{ site.imagePath | relative_url }}/pvcMaleSlipAdapter.jpg){:height="48px" width="48px"}
 - 2 1/2" Threaded cap ![pvc threaded cap ]({{ site.imagePath | relative_url }}/pvcThreadedCap.jpg){:height="48px" width="48px"}
 - 9 Slip on PVC caps ![pvc cap]({{ site.imagePath | relative_url }}/pvcSlipCap.jpg){:height="48px" width="48px"}

+I used 1/2" PVC for the project and it worked will with my 3/4" water hose (note: this is why there is a 3/4" to 1/2" reducer)